dzintars/wss/README.md

 https://eagain.net/articles/go-json-kind/ (saved locally)
 Still need to implement Methods instead of type switches.

-## Todo
+## Todo/notes

 - Rate limiting for messages, nickname changes, etc
-- Organization (chatrooms)
+- Organization (chat rooms)
-- Teams in organizations
+- Teams per organizations

-If there is no session cookie, then we need to force user to sign in
+If there is no session cookie, then we need to redirect user to sign in.

-If there is an session cookie, then we just open an connection.
+If there is an session cookie, then we just open an connection (OR redirect to the private API).
 Probably we need to track all user sessions because he could use multiple browser tabs or clients.

-We shoul use gorilla secure cookie, because we can easy share encryption key accross servers.
+We should use gorilla secure cookie, because we can easy distribute encryption key across servers via Vault.

 We exchange pure actions over wss.

-If user are in Order view and there are no other users online in the same order view, then e dont need to create a "chat room" for that order.
+If user are in Order view and there are no other users online in the same order view, then e don't need to create a "chat room" for that order.
 But as soon as second user enters the same view, we move booth users in the same connection group???

 User roles?